AaronOnosala/Clickbait-Detection-Project/README.md

 ## AI Methods Applied During this project

  * __Data Preparation:__ The dataset required careful preprocessing to ensure compatibility with BERT.
 This involved tokenizing the headlines, padding them to ensure uniform input size, and creating attention masks.
-The training dataset can be found [here.](kaggle competitions download -c data-ladies-end-of-year-hackathon)

  * __Model Architecture:__ I used BERT for sequence classification, fine-tuning the pre-trained model on our specific task.
 This approach leveraged BERT's deep understanding of language context.